bkirwi/folly/README.md

 The game logs your handwriting input, and its best guess at the corresponding text, to the `ink.log` file in `ENCRUSTED_ROOT`.
-Please consider contributing this data to the project, especially if the handwriting recognition was not working well for you... this sort of training data is extremely valuable for improving the quality of the recognizer.
+**Please consider contributing this data to the project, especially if the handwriting recognition is not working well**... it will help us improve the system, for you and for anyone else with a similar handwriting style.
-(You can submit the data by [creating an issue](https://github.com/bkirwi/armrest/issues/new) and adding the `ink.log` file from your device as an attachment.)
+You can submit the data by [creating an issue](https://github.com/bkirwi/armrest/issues/new) and adding the `ink.log` file from your device as an attachment.

 # Running on reMarkable